-If you are in the mood for a delicious homemade snack, then you can’t go wrong with these delicious Southern boiled peanuts.
-Choose from 3 different flavors; Cajun, lemon pepper, or salt and vinegar and grab instructions to make them on the stovetop or in the Instant Pot or slow cooker.
+If you are in the mood for a delicious homemade snack, you can't go wrong with these Southern-boiled Peanuts.
+Choose from three different flavors: Cajun, lemon pepper, or salt and vinegar.

 Full Recipe Ingredients/Instructions are available in the